Azure/Commercial-Marketplace-SaaS-Accelerator/src/SaaS.SDK.Client.DataAccess/README.md

 ### Introduction

-Enables to persist the Plans, Subscriptions, and transactions with the fulfillment and Metered APIs.
+Enables peristence of the plan, subscription, and transaction data with the SaaS fulfillment API (v2) and Marketplace Metering Service API.

 ### Description